sval-rs/value-bag/README.md

 ## What is a value bag?

 A `ValueBag` is an anonymous structured value that supports casting, downcasting, formatting, and serializing.
-The producer of a `ValueBag` and its eventual consumer of it don't need to agree on a serialization contract.
-Any translation is handled internally.
+The producer of a `ValueBag` and its eventual consumer don't need to agree on a serialization contract.
+Any translation is handled internally by `ValueBag`.

 Say we capture an `i32` using its `Display` implementation as a `ValueBag`: